 Your company has an iPCMP administrator who is responsible giving you an account.
-If you know the contact details of an administrator, you may contact them directly.
-Otherwise, go to the iPMCP login page and request an account.
+If you know the contact details of your iPCMP administrator, you may get in touch with him directly.
+Otherwise, go to the iPCMP login page and request an account.
 The iPCMP support team will then refer your request to your company administrator.

 How can I add my suppliers to iPCMP?

-The more of your suppliers sign up for iPCMP, the more streamlined will be your reporting processes.
+The more of your suppliers sign up for iPCMP, the more streamlined your reporting processes will be.
 That is why OEMs and first-tier suppliers are interested in inviting their suppliers to sign up for the application. iPCMP provides a semi-automated process for doing so.
 Simply import a list of your suppliers into your account (click here to download a xlsx-template), and send out an invitation by email.

-Even if a supplier chooses not to join iPCMP, you can easily import their Excel-based CFSI-compliant reports into the application to use them in your roll-ups.
+Even if a supplier chooses not to join iPCMP, you can easily import their Excel/ CMRT-based CFSI-compliant reports into the application to use them in your roll-ups.

 I do not source directly from smelters.
 Do I still have to manually add each smelter to my report?